isomerpages/nlb-sure/_read-to-be-sure/3b-rtbs03-conversations.md

 ## About this event

 **This is a hybrid event.
-The programme will be live-streamed via ZOOM from The National Library Building.**
+The programme will be live-streamed via ZOOM from the National Library Building.**

 **The existing Vaccination-Differentiated Safe Management Measures (VDS) apply to audience attending the event onsite and is limited to a maximum of 25 attendees.**